-During the high-level segment, from 19 September to 27 September 2022, only host country-escorted motorcades will be allowed access to the Secretariat Circle.
-The regular traffic pattern permitting authorized vehicles to enter through the East 43rd Street entrance and exit through the East 45th Street gate will resume on Monday, 3 October 2022.
+During the high-level segment, from 18-29 September 2023, only host country-escorted motorcades will be allowed access to the Secretariat Circle.
+The regular traffic pattern permitting authorized vehicles to enter through the East 43rd Street entrance and exit through the East 45th Street gate will resume on Monday, 2 October 2023.